 From there, the concert’s setlist featured old favorites and more rarely-played numbers mixed in together.
 For the second number, the group jumped far forward in time to the days of “Ted the Mechanic”, the raucous rocker which had opened the album Purpendicular and heralded that the band was in a new era.

 The band switched then to another number off Who Do We Think We Are, “Mary Long”.
-Lord Longford had passed just six days prior; the performance of this song was thus perhaps a tribute with questionable motivations.
+Lord Longford, a moral crusader for whom the song was partially named, had passed just six days prior; the performance of this song was thus perhaps a tribute with questionable motivations.
 From there “Lazy”, a setlist staple year in and year out, was played.
 This song usually featured a keyboard intro, and thus would have been Airey’s first major solo with the band.
 After “Lazy”, a pair of songs from the second half of Fireball, neither of which were played as often, were performed.
 These were the ironic “No One Came” and the melancholic “Fools”.
 The latter sometimes gave Airey and Ian Paice trouble in the middle section based on recordings from upcoming concerts, so it’s not improbable there were some stumbles here.

 Recorded?
 Now That’s The Question